wireless-broadband-alliance/wba-openroaming-portal/README.md

     When it\'s ON it activates the email verification system.
     This system requires all
     the users to verify its own account before they download any profile.
+11. `CLOUD_FLARE_CHECKER`: ON || OFF.
+        When it\'s ON it activates the cloud flare verification system.
+        This system requires all
+        the users to check and verify is session before creating an account.
+        To prevent bots.

-11. `PAGE_TITLE`: The title displayed on the webpage.
+12. `PAGE_TITLE`: The title displayed on the webpage.
-12. `CUSTOMER_LOGO`: The resource path or URL to the customer's logo image.
+13. `CUSTOMER_LOGO`: The resource path or URL to the customer's logo image.
-13. `OPENROAMING_LOGO`: The resource path or URL to the OpenRoaming logo image.
+14. `OPENROAMING_LOGO`: The resource path or URL to the OpenRoaming logo image.
+15. . `WALLPAPER_IMAGE`: The resource path or URL to the wallpaper image.
-14. `WELCOME_TEXT`: The welcome text displayed on the user interface.
+16. `WELCOME_TEXT`: The welcome text displayed on the user interface.
-15. `WELCOME_DESCRIPTION`: The description text displayed under the welcome text.
+17. `WELCOME_DESCRIPTION`: The description text displayed under the welcome text.
+18. `VALID_DOMAINS_GOOGLE_LOGIN`: Defines the valid domains to authenticate with Google, when it's empty, he lets anyone with a google account login
-16. `CONTACT_EMAIL`: The email address for contact inquiries.
+19. `CONTACT_EMAIL`: The email address for contact inquiries.

-17. `AUTH_METHOD_SAML_ENABLED`: Enable or disable SAML authentication method.
+20. `AUTH_METHOD_SAML_ENABLED`: Enable or disable SAML authentication method.
-18. `AUTH_METHOD_SAML_LABEL`: The label for SAML authentication on the login page.
+21. `AUTH_METHOD_SAML_LABEL`: The label for SAML authentication on the login page.
-19. `AUTH_METHOD_SAML_DESCRIPTION`: The description for SAML authentication on the login page.
+22. `AUTH_METHOD_SAML_DESCRIPTION`: The description for SAML authentication on the login page.
-20. `AUTH_METHOD_GOOGLE_LOGIN_ENABLED`: Enable or disable Google authentication method.
+23. `AUTH_METHOD_GOOGLE_LOGIN_ENABLED`: Enable or disable Google authentication method.
-21. `AUTH_METHOD_GOOGLE_LOGIN_LABEL`: The label for Google authentication button on the login page.
+24. `AUTH_METHOD_GOOGLE_LOGIN_LABEL`: The label for Google authentication button on the login page.
-22. `AUTH_METHOD_GOOGLE_LOGIN_DESCRIPTION`: The description for Google authentication on the login page.
+25. `AUTH_METHOD_GOOGLE_LOGIN_DESCRIPTION`: The description for Google authentication on the login page.
-23. `AUTH_METHOD_REGISTER_METHOD_ENABLED`: Enable or disable Register authentication method.
+26. `AUTH_METHOD_REGISTER_METHOD_ENABLED`: Enable or disable Register authentication method.
-24. `AUTH_METHOD_REGISTER_METHOD_LABEL`: The label for Register authentication button on the login page.
+27. `AUTH_METHOD_REGISTER_METHOD_LABEL`: The label for Register authentication button on the login page.
-25. `AUTH_METHOD_REGISTER_METHOD_DESCRIPTION`: The description for Register authentication on the login page.
+28. `AUTH_METHOD_REGISTER_METHOD_DESCRIPTION`: The description for Register authentication on the login page.
+29. `AUTH_METHOD_LOGIN_TRADITIONAL_ENABLED`: Enable or disable Login (email) authentication method.
+30. `AUTH_METHOD_LOGIN_TRADITIONAL_LABEL`: The label for Login (email) authentication button on the login page.
+31. `AUTH_METHOD_LOGIN_TRADITIONAL_DESCRIPTION`: The description for Login (email) authentication on the login page.
+32. `AUTH_METHOD_SMS_REGISTER_ENABLED`: Enable or disable Login (SMS) authentication method.
+33. `AUTH_METHOD_SMS_REGISTER_LABEL`: The label for Login (SMS) authentication button on the login page.
+34. `AUTH_METHOD_SMS_REGISTER_DESCRIPTION`: The description for Login (SMS) authentication on the login page.

-26. `SYNC_LDAP_ENABLED`: Enable or disable synchronization with LDAP.
+35. `SYNC_LDAP_ENABLED`: Enable or disable synchronization with LDAP.
-27. `SYNC_LDAP_SERVER`: The LDAP server's URL.
+36. `SYNC_LDAP_SERVER`: The LDAP server's URL.
-28. `SYNC_LDAP_BIND_USER_DN`: The Distinguished Name (DN) used to bind to the LDAP server.
+37. `SYNC_LDAP_BIND_USER_DN`: The Distinguished Name (DN) used to bind to the LDAP server.
-29. `SYNC_LDAP_BIND_USER_PASSWORD`: The password for the bind user on the LDAP server.
+38. `SYNC_LDAP_BIND_USER_PASSWORD`: The password for the bind user on the LDAP server.
-30. `SYNC_LDAP_SEARCH_BASE_DN`: The base DN used when searching the LDAP directory.
+39. `SYNC_LDAP_SEARCH_BASE_DN`: The base DN used when searching the LDAP directory.
-31. `SYNC_LDAP_SEARCH_FILTER`: The filter used when searching the LDAP directory.
+40. `SYNC_LDAP_SEARCH_FILTER`: The filter used when searching the LDAP directory.
     The placeholder `@ID` is replaced with
     the user's ID.

-32. `WALLPAPER_IMAGE`: The resource path or URL to the wallpaper image.
-33. `VALID_DOMAINS_GOOGLE_LOGIN`: Defines the valid domains to authenticate with Google, when it's empty, he lets anyone with a google account login
-34. `ADDITIONAL_LABEL`: Additional label displayed on the landing page for more, if necessary, information.
-35. `PROFILES_ENCRYPTION_TYPE_IOS_ONLY`: Type of encryption defined for the creation of the profiles, for iOS only.
+41. `PROFILES_ENCRYPTION_TYPE_IOS_ONLY`: Type of encryption defined for the creation of the profiles, for iOS only.
-36. `CAPPORT_ENABLED`: Enable or disable Capport DHCP configuration.
+42. `CAPPORT_ENABLED`: Enable or disable Capport DHCP configuration.
-37. `CAPPORT_PORTAL_URL`: Domain that is from the entity hosting the service.
+43. `CAPPORT_PORTAL_URL`: Domain that is from the entity hosting the service.
-38. `CAPPORT_VENUE_INFO_URL`: Domain where the user is redirected after clicking the DHCP notification.
+44. `CAPPORT_VENUE_INFO_URL`: Domain where the user is redirected after clicking the DHCP notification.
-39. `SMS_USERNAME`: Budget SMS Username.
+45. `SMS_USERNAME`: Budget SMS Username.
-40. `SMS_USER_ID`: Budget SMS User ID.
+46. `SMS_USER_ID`: Budget SMS User ID.
-41. `SMS_HANDLE`: Budget SMS Handle hash.
+47. `SMS_HANDLE`: Budget SMS Handle hash.
-42. `SMS_FROM`: Entity sending the SMS for the users.
+48. `SMS_FROM`: Entity sending the SMS for the users.
-43. `SMS_TIMER_RESEND`: Timer in minutes to make the user wait to resend a new SMS.
+49. `SMS_TIMER_RESEND`: Timer in minutes to make the user wait to resend a new SMS.

+50. `TOS_LINK`: Terms and Conditions URL
+51. `PRIVACY_POLICY_LINK`: Privacy and Policy URL

 #### With these environment variables, you can configure and customize various aspects of the project, such as database connections, SAML settings, login methods, and more.